barryclark/jekyll-now/_posts/2016-01-11-log-aggregation.md

 ---
 layout: post
-title: Log Aggregation with Fluentd, Elasticsearch and Kibana
+title: Howto - Log Aggregation with Fluentd, Elasticsearch and Kibana
 subtite: A short introduction
 description: Introduction to log aggregation using Fluentd, Elasticsearch and Kibana
 category: howto